whiteribbonalliance/dashboard-api/README.md

 The GitHub action at `.github/workflows/prod-deploy-google-app-engine.yaml` will trigger a deployment to Google App Engine on push or merge.

+There is also a manual Google App Engine deployment file set up in `app.yaml`.
+You can deploy manually from the command line using `gcloud app deploy app.yaml` (you must directly include the env variables in `app.yaml`).
+You need to install Google Cloud CLI (Command Line Interface) and be authenticated on the Google Cloud Platform service account

 ## PMNCH - Azure deployment

 Because of organization policies, the dashboard at `https://whatyoungpeoplewant.whiteribbonalliance.org` should be